RedisLabs/redislabs-docs/content/rc/administration/setup-and-editing/viewing-editing-database.md

 ## Edit a Database

-From the "View Database" page for the database you wish to edit, click on the pencil icon to edit the database.
+From the "View Database" page for the database you want to edit, click on the pencil icon to edit the database.
 This view allows you to edit the database settings just as they were when the database was created.